YOO-uN-ee/2026/_posts/2026-04-27-spatial-awareness.md

     Task asking Gemini 3 Pro to identify the hidden object.
 </div>

-In this example, the model (Gemini 3 Pro) correctly identifies the hidden object (the golden ring) but incorrectly describes its location.
-Specifically, it states that the ring is to the *right* of the red house (sticker), when in fact it is located *below* it.
-These errors may appear subtle, but they reveal a deep and persistent limitation of modern VLMs: strong semantic recognition does not guarantee accurate relational spatial understanding.
+In this example, the model (Gemini 3 Pro) correctly identifies the hidden object (the golden ring) but mislocates it.
+It claims that the ring is to the *right* of the red Snoopy doghouse, when in fact it is located *below* it.
+These mistakes may seem minor, but they expose a deeper and persistent limitation of modern VLMs: strong semantic recognition does not guarantee accurate relational spatial understanding.

-We might expect this gap to shrink as models grow larger and receive more training data.
-However, despite massive datasets and billions of parameters, as seen in the most advanced systems, this spatial weakness persists.
-A growing body of research suggests that the issue runs in the core architecture and the objectives VLMs are trained on.
-In other words, the limitation may not only stem from how much data we provide, but also from how these models are built and what they are fundamentally trained to prioritize.
+We might expect this gap to shrink as models grow larger and are trained on more data.
+Yet, despite massive datasets and billions of parameters in state-of-the-art systems, this spatial weakness remains.
+A growing body of research suggests that the issue lies in the core architecture and training objectives of VLMs.
+In other words, the limitation stems not only from how much data we provide, but also from how these models are built and what they are fundamentally optimized to prioritize.

 In this post, we take a closer look at the architectural roots of this spatial blindness in modern VLMs.
-We examine the building blocks that processes visual information in these models, the training objectives that prioritize specific skills over others, and why recently proposed fixes still fall short of fully resolving the problem.
-Understanding why models struggle with this relational "where," and how we can overcome this limitation is a key step towards building vision systems that truly understand the world they see.
+We examine the building blocks that process visual information, the training objectives that favor certain capabilities over others, and why many recent fixes still fall short of fully solving the problem.
+Understanding why models struggle with this relational "where" and how we might overcome this limitation is a key step toward building vision systems that truly understand the worlds they see.

 ## Why Does the VLM Architecture Forget Position?
-To understand why VLMs frequently fail to capture spatial relationships, we must look at their architectural foundation: the **Transformer**.
-Since its introduction in *Attention is All You Need*<d-cite key="vaswani2017attention"></d-cite>, Transformer has become the backbone of modern language and vision-language models due to the power of its core building block, **self-attention**.
-In brief, self-attention calculates the relevance of one token (or a word) to another.
-For example, in the sentence, "*Here is a yellow chick*," the method identifies that "*yellow*" is a descriptor highly relevant to "*chick*."
+To understand why VLMs often fail to capture spatial relationships, we need to look at their architectural foundation: the **Transformer**.
+Since its introduction in *Attention is All You Need*<d-cite key="vaswani2017attention"></d-cite>, the Transformer has become the backbone of modern language and vision-language models due to the power of its core building block, **self-attention**.
+In brief, self-attention measures how relevant one token (or word) is to another.
+For example, in the sentence, "*Here is a yellow chick*," the method learns that "*yellow*" is closely tied to "*chick*" because it describes it.

 However, pure self-attention has a critical blind spot: it does not care about order.
-If we only rely on the relevance between tokens, the sentences "The chick is in front of the cup" and "The cup is in front of the chick" look identical, even though they describe entirely different spatial situations.
-Without any notion of token position, the model reduces the sentence to a bag-of-words, where only co-occurrence matters, not who is in front of whom.
+If we only rely on relevance between tokens, the sentences "*The chick is in front of the cup*" and "*The cup is in front of the chick*" look identical, even though they describe entirely different spatial situations.
+Without any notion of token position, the model collapses the sentence into something like a bag-of-words representation, where only co-occurrence matters, not who is in front of whom.

 When we move from text to images, the problem intensifies.
-A typical VLM first chops an image into a grid of patches (for example, 16x16 or 32x32), converts the patches into tokens, and then feeds the resulting sequence of tokens into the Transformer.
-Without positional information, the model views this image as a bag-of-patches.
-It perceives the existence of a chick and a cup, but it has no structural mechanism for knowing whether the patch containing the chick is located to the left, above, or behind the patch containing the cup.
+A typical VLM first chops an image into a grid of patches (for example, 16x16 or 32x32), converts the patches into tokens, and then feeds the resulting sequence into the Transformer.
+Without positional information, the model treats the image as a bag-of-patches.
+It may recognize that there is a chick and a cup, but it has no built-in mechanism to tell whether the chick patch is to the left, above, or behind the cup patch.

 ### The Evolution of Positional Encodings
-To fix this, researchers developed various positional encodings to tag these patches with location data.
+To fix this, researchers developed a series of positional encodings that tag tokens or patches with location information.
+Many of these methods were originally developed to handle word order in sentences, but here we focus on what happens when they are applied to images.

-The original Transformer paper introduces absolute position encoding (APE), which assigns a unique fixed vector to every token or patch.
-Yet, APE is inherently brittle to varying resolutions.
-If a model is trained on 224 x 224-sized images, it learns specific vectors for that exact grid size.
+The original Transformer paper introduces **absolute position encoding (APE)**, which assigns a unique fixed vector to every patch.
+This approach is fine when all input images share the same size, but it fails once the resolution changes.
+If a model is trained on 224x224 images, it learns position vectors tied to that exact grid.

 At inference time, if we input a larger image, the model cannot naturally handle the new coordinates.
 A naive fix is to stretch the learned positional embedding to match the new size, but this distorts the spatial relationships.
 The model essentially overfits to specific absolute locations, hindering its ability to generalize to unseen resolutions or recognize translation-invariant features.

 To move beyond fixed grid sizes, Shaw et al. (2018) introduced relative position encoding (RPE)<d-cite key="shaw2018rpe"></d-cite>.
 Instead of defining where a token is globally, RPE defines it by its pairwise distance to other tokens (e.g., "Patch A is two steps away from Patch B").
 Since self-attention operates on token-to-token relationships, RPE aligns naturally with the self-attention mechanism and handles varying input sizes well.
 However, for 2D images, this is suboptimal because RPE discards absolute coordinates.
 For localization-heavy tasks, such as object detection, knowing exactly where a pixel is on the image is crucial.
 By focusing purely on relative distance, RPE degrades performance on tasks requiring precise spatial grounding<d-cite key="wu2021rethinking"></d-cite>.

 The current de facto standard for large language models (LLMs) and VLMs is rotary position encoding (RoPE)<d-cite key="su2024roformer"></d-cite>.
 RoPE mathematically combines the advantages of both APE and RPE: it maintains absolute position information but uses rotation matrices to model relative distances naturally.
 This allows for better generalization to longer sequence lengths and has proven to be robust in text generation.
 Standard RoPE is designed for 1D text sequences.
 To apply it to an image, the 2D grid is typically flattened into a 1D line.
 This process destroys spatial fidelity, as vertically adjacent pixels might end up far apart in the flattened sequence.
 To address this, models like Qwen2-VL<d-cite key="wang2024qwen2"></d-cite> introduce a multimodal variant (M-RoPE), which decomposes the rotary embedding into distinct temporal, height, and width components, applying separate rotations to each dimension to preserve the structural integrity of the visual data.
 Although M-RoPE improves the representation of 2D grid position, it remains fundamentally limited in tasks requiring 3D spatial reasoning, as it cannot natively encode depth cues or volumetric spatial relationships without auxiliary geometric data.

-### The "Semantic Loudness" Problem
+### The "Semantic Loudness"
 Even if we hypothesize the existence of an advanced method that perfectly preserves the 3D structure, a growing line of research on positional encoding suggests that spatial reasoning will remain a persistent weakness, regardless of the sophistication of the encoding scheme.
 Recent work suggests that the issue is not only how good our positional encodings are, but how the Transformer processes them internally.
 Qi et al. (2025) identify a phenomenon they call **embedding norm suppression**<d-cite key="qi2025beyondsemantics"></d-cite>.
 Transformers excel at building high-dimensional vectors that encode "what" is in each patch (e.g., "a yellow chick", "a ceramic cup").
 These semantic embeddings tend to have large vector magnitudes; simply, they are loud in the embedding space.
 In contrast, positional encodings are often subtle, contributing only a small magnitude to the final representation.
 During self-attention calculation, the "loud" semantic content dominates the computation, drowning out the softer positional signals.
 Effectively, the model often behaves as if the position barely matters, even though we have carefully encoded it.

 This effect becomes evident in a simple permutation test<d-cite key="qi2025beyondsemantics"></d-cite>.
 Take an image, break it into patches as usual, but then randomly shuffle the order of the visual tokens to destroy the original spatial layout.
 Many VLMs show only a negligible drop in performance on standard benchmarks.
 For instance, consider the following captioning example: